ayatokura/ai-openscale/wos-FAQs.md

 {: faq}
 {: support}

-The {{site.data.keyword.aios_short}} service tooling requires the same level of browser software as is required by {{site.data.keyword.cloud_notm}}.
+The {{site.data.keyword.aios_short}} service requires the same level of browser software as is required by {{site.data.keyword.cloud_notm}}.
 See the {{site.data.keyword.cloud_notm}} [Prerequisites](https://cloud.ibm.com/docs/overview?topic=overview-prereqs-platform#browsers-platform){: external} topic for details.

 <p>&nbsp;</p>

-## Is there a command line tool that I can use?
+## Is there a command-line tool to use?
 {: #in-mop}
 {: faq}
 {: support}

 Yes!
-It's commonly referred to as the ModelOps CLI tool, but its official name is the [{{site.data.keyword.aios_short}} CLI model operations tool](https://github.com/IBM-Watson/aiopenscale-modelops-cli){: external}.
-Use it to execute tasks related to the lifecycle management of machine learning models.
-This tool is complementary to the {{site.data.keyword.cloud_notm}} CLI tool, augmented with the [machine learning plugin](https://www.ibm.com/support/knowledgecenter/DSXDOC/analyze-data/ml_dlaas_environment.html){: external}.
+There is a ModelOps CLI tool, whose official name is the [{{site.data.keyword.aios_short}} CLI model operations tool](https://github.com/IBM-Watson/aiopenscale-modelops-cli){: external}.
+Use it to run tasks related to the lifecycle management of machine learning models.
+This tool is complementary to the {{site.data.keyword.cloud_notm}} CLI tool, augmented with the [machine learning plug-in](https://www.ibm.com/support/knowledgecenter/DSXDOC/analyze-data/ml_dlaas_environment.html){: external}.

 <p>&nbsp;</p>